Stochastic approximation of symmetric Nash equilibria in queueing games: Simulation and stochastic approximation

 Assumption~\ref{assum:finite_El2} is required for positive recurrence of the underlying regenerative process, which in turn ensures the existence of a stationary distribution for any strategy.
 The step-size condition of Assumption~\ref{assum:gamma_n} is standard and enables the application of the law of large numbers for martingale differences, which underlies the convergence result in Theorem \ref{thm:convergence}.
 Assumptions~\ref{assum:finite_EG2}--\ref{assum:finite_u} impose regularity conditions on the utility function which are specific to the framework of queueing games, and therefore deserve more attention, as discussed below.

 A straightforward generalization of Lemma \ref{lem:existence-of-equilibiurm} shows that the continuity of $\mathbf{Hu}(\cdot)$ implies that an equilibrium exits, in accordance with the first part of Assumption~\ref{assum:finite_u}.
-Stated in different words, the second part of the assumption, which relates to the existence of some potential function $u^*$, means that $\mathbf{Hu}(\cdot)$ should be a conservative vector field on $\Delta$.
+The second part of the assumption, which relates to the existence of some potential function $u^*$, states, in different words, that $\mathbf{Hu}(\cdot)$ should be a conservative vector field on $\Delta$.
 Still, the function $u^*$ need not be specified.
-Its existence is needed to ensure convergence, and prevents the iterate from circulating a perpetual loop of off-equilibrium strategies.
-Importantly, without this assumption there is no guarantee that the deterministic algorithm converges to an equilibrium, that is, even when $\mathbf{u(p)}$ is known.
-For a continuous utility $\mathbf{u}(\cdot)$, Assumption \ref{assum:finite_u} holds, for example, when $k=2$, or alternatively when $k>2$ and $\mathbf{u}$ itself is a conservative vector field on $\Delta$.
+Its existence prevents the iterate from circulating a perpetual loop of off-equilibrium strategies.
+Importantly, without this assumption there is no guarantee that the deterministic algorithm converges to an equilibrium, even when $\mathbf{u(p)}$ is explicitly given.
+For a continuous utility $\mathbf{u}(\cdot)$, Assumption \ref{assum:finite_u} holds, for example, when $k=2$, or alternatively when $k>2$ and $\mathbf{u}$ itself is a conservative vector field on $\Delta$ (see Remark \ref{rem:conservative-u} in Appendix \ref{sec:app_convergence-proof}).
 Further elaboration on Assumption \ref{assum:finite_u} is provided in Appendix \ref{sec:app_convergence-proof}.

 Assumption \ref{assum:finite_EG2} imposes that the variance of the estimator $\mathbf{G}$ is finite.
 Finite variance of the increments is quite a common assumption in the framework of stochastic approximation.
 However, verifying it for specific queueing games with only limited knowledge about the stationary distribution can be challenging.
 In this paper we provide specific examples in which we rely on queueing-analytic tools to verify this assumption.
 Example \ref{example:MG1} below provides an analogous condition to Assumption \ref{assum:finite_EG2} for the unobservable M/G/1 queue, which is formulated in terms of moments of the service-time distribution.